okerobert/hello-world/README.md

 # hello-world
-Trying to understand hoe to use github
+Trying to understand how to use github